1st August, 2023

 Implementing granular access policies with user justifications is vital to tailor access privileges effectively.
 Users requesting privileged access to specific resources for a defined timeframe should provide a clear justification.
 This ensures access is granted only when necessary, reducing the potential for unnecessary standing privileges.

-To ensure clear reporting and comprehensive auditing, it is essential to record and log all JIT privileged access in a central location.
+To ensure clear reporting and comprehensive auditing, recording, and logging all JIT-privileged access in a central location is essential.
 Organizations can monitor and track privileged activities by maintaining detailed access logs, facilitating incident response, compliance adherence, and security analysis.

 Opt for an automated Privileged Access Management (PAM) solution that already incorporates the JIT concept.
 Using such a PAM solution allows users to gain access for a specified duration only when needed during a privileged session.